When is Muharram?

 The Prophet (saw) also advised us to also fast on the 9th and/or 11th of Muharram in order to differentiate between his Ummah and the People of the Book and as we know, following his Sunnah contains immense blessing.
 We have another blog post about the Day of 'Ashura if you want to learn more about this amazing day, from its history to its numerous blessings.

 Should I give my Zakat during Muharram?

-It is not specifically recommended to give Zakat during Muharram.
-However, the increased reward available for honouring the times of the year favoured by Allah is one of the reasons why many Muslims around the world choose to give their Zakat in Muharram or Ramadan.
+Although there is no specific recommendation to pay your Zakat in Muharram, during the times of the Prophet (saw), Zakat was collected from the Ummah on the 1st of Muharram.
+The increased reward available for honouring the times of the year favoured by Allah is one of the reasons why many Muslims around the world still choose to give their Zakat in Muharram or Ramadan.

 Most of our projects at Muslim Hands are Zakat-eligible, from our emergency appeals and campaigns to our long-term work in eradicating poverty.
 You can also give to our Zakat Fund if you can't decide which project to contribute towards, and our experts will allocate it to the communities who need it most.